signavio/dmn-and-drools-execution-examples/README.rst

 Executing
 ----------
-Open the file com.signavio.examples.drl.DrlSandbox and adjust the inputs to the ones needed in your .drl file.
+Open either com.signavio.examples.drl.DrlSandbox or com.signavio.examples.drl.DmnSandbox and adjust the inputs to the ones needed in your example.
 Afterward, you can trigger the SignavioExamples.java to run all examples (including the sandbox).

 .. |Build| image:: https://github.com/signavio/dmn-and-drools-execution-examples/workflows/Java%20CI%20with%20Maven/badge.svg